 The Undergraduate Faculty Program encourages collegiate mathematicians with a strong interest in undergraduate education to apply.
 Seminars and activities are designed to give these participants the opportunity to advance their mathematical knowledge and hone their teaching skills in an environment where both research and educational goals are being pursued.

-The Secondary School Teachers Program is structured around three goals: all teachers should continue to professionalize their work by 1) continuing to learn and do mathematics, 2) analyzing and refining classroom practice, and 3) becoming resources to their colleagues and the profession.
-The SSTP is organized around three strands related to these goals; enriched by additional activities tailored to specific participant needs and by programs involving other components of the PCMI community.
+The Teacher Leadership Program is structured around three goals: all teachers should continue to professionalize their work by 1) continuing to learn and do mathematics, 2) analyzing and refining classroom practice, and 3) becoming resources to their colleagues and the profession.
+The TLP is organized around three strands related to these goals; enriched by additional activities tailored to specific participant needs and by programs involving other components of the PCMI community.

 Professional Development and Outreach Groups: